HeiHeiToooo/comp7404/README.md

 ## Description
 Sentiment Classification on COVID-19 based on BERT and LSTM model
 ##Dataset
+First, you need to prepare COVID-19 comments data which are publicly available.
+Format used here is one review per line, with 10000 lines.(11 labels per tweet) you can simply download dataset on comp7404/BERT/senwave_preprocess.
 ## Bert
 BERT is state-of-the-art natural language processing model from Google.
 Using its latent space, it can be repurpossed for various NLP tasks, such as sentiment analysis.
 ###Requirements and Installation